MicrosoftDocs/dynamics-365-project-operations/articles/whats-new/ur5-nonstocked-installation.md

 4. In the list, locate **Microsoft Dynamics 365 Project Operations**, and in the **Status** column, select **Update Available**.
 5. Select the **I agree to the terms of service** check box, and then select **Update**.
 The latest version of the solution will be installed.

-After the installation is complete, you will have version 4.5.0.134 installed.
+After the installation is complete, you'll have version 4.5.0.134 installed.

 ## Configure new features